foxcaulfield/guides/eslint/Enforce class access modifiers.md

-Yes, there is a way to enforce explicit access modifiers (`private`, `public`, `protected`) in TypeScript classes by using a custom ESLint rule or a TSLint rule, depending on your linting setup.
+There is a way to enforce explicit access modifiers (`private`, `public`, `protected`) in TypeScript classes by using a custom ESLint rule or a TSLint rule, depending on your linting setup.
 While TypeScript itself doesn't have a compiler option to enforce this directly, you can achieve this through linting tools.

 Here's how you can set it up using ESLint with the `@typescript-eslint` plugin: